Minimum intrinsic dimension scaling for entropic optimal transport: Proofs of MID scaling with slow rates

 \subsection{MID scaling for maps in empirical norm}

 As we discuss in the previous section, to prove Theorem~\ref{thm:main_map_covering} and Theorem~\ref{thm:density_estimation_slow}, we reduce to the bound on the bias from Lemma~\ref{lem:bias_covering}.
 We emphasize that bounds on entropic maps and densities with exponential dependence on $1/\eps$ are known from~\cite{rigollet2022sample}.
 To prove such bounds without incurring exponential factors requires further work beyond the previous sections.
-The main idea is to consider the following rounded dual potential, defined for all $x \in \supp(\mu)$ as
+As in some previous works, we reduce from the error of map estimation to the error of value estimation; the difference in our approach is that we avoid factors of the KL-divergence~\cite{pooladian2023minimax} and it applies to the empirical entropic OT map rather than a modified estimator~\cite{stromme2023sampling}.